 Pool alarms have an in-home siren, which communicates with the outdoor component, or a poolside siren, which sounds outdoors.
 Some units offer both.
 If you opt for a model with an in-home alarm, consider the range of the receiver.
 Generally, you need to position the two components within several hundred feet of each other for proper communication.
 Elements such as brick walls may interfere with their signal.

 Certain pool alarms include features that allow you to monitor their status and change settings from your smartphone.
 These units operate using either Bluetooth or Wi-Fi—the former has a limited range, while the latter allows you to control the alarm from anywhere, even if you’re not home.
+The Lifebuoy Pool Alarm System comes with a smart Bluetooth app that allows users to adjust the sensitivity of the alarm and change its volume.

 How does a pool alarm work?